slayer969/Atropos/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/slayer969/Atropos)

-There a lot of great invoicing software but what sets this software apart is the wide range of options and features automating all the work and processes while allowing you to have a full inventory control and monitoring.
+There are a lot of great invoicing software but what sets this software apart is the wide range of options and features automating all the work and processes while allowing you to have a full inventory control and monitoring.
 Please make sure to test this demo software and check the features avalible in it

-Note: this is a commercial version of the software, If you are interested, make sure to <li><a href="#contact">Contact</a></li> Us.

 Here's why:
 * It allows a full coverage of the work related to invoicing.